Hilbert $C^*$-modules over $\Sigma^*$-algebras II: $\Sigma^*$-Morita equivalence: Background

 \item[$\mathrm{(2)}$] Two $W^*$-algebras $M$ and $N$ are $W^*$-Morita equivalent if and only if there exists a Hilbert space $\Hil$ such that $M \overline{\otimes} B(\Hil) \cong N \overline{\otimes} B(\Hil)$ (where $\overline{\otimes}$ denotes the spatial von Neumann algebra tensor product). \end{enumerate} \end{thm}

 \begin{note} The $C^*$-algebra versions of all these are in the standard texts \cite{Lan, RW}.
-For the $W^*$-versions, see \cite[Section 8.5]{BLM}.
+For the $W^*$-versions, see \cite[Section~8.5]{BLM}.

-The only non-trivial part of Theorem \ref{Me er} is transitivity, which is typically proved in the $C^*$-algebra case using the interior tensor product of $C^*$-modules outlined above.
+The only non-trivial part of Theorem~\ref{Me er} is transitivity, which is typically proved in the $C^*$-algebra case using the interior tensor product of $C^*$-modules outlined above.
 The proof of transitivity in the $W^*$-case may be done in many different ways, including via an analogue of the interior tensor product (see \cite[end of chapter notes for 8.5]{BLM} for a different way).
 In this paper, we develop a $\bw$-analogue of the interior tensor product to prove the corresponding result for strong $\bw$-Morita equivalence.

-One direction of Theorem \ref{Me full corns} is proved using an important construction called the \emph{linking algebra}, and we prove our analogue with the obvious $\bw$-version of the linking algebra.
-To explain the undefined terms in Theorem \ref{Me full corns}, \emph{complementary corners} of a $C^*$-algebra $C$ are $C^*$-subalgebras of the form $pCp$ and $(1-p)C(1-p)$ for a projection $p$ in the multiplier algebra $M(C)$.
+To explain the undefined terms in Theorem~\ref{Me full corns}, \emph{complementary corners} of a $C^*$-algebra $C$ are $C^*$-subalgebras of the form $pCp$ and $(1-p)C(1-p)$ for a projection $p$ in the multiplier algebra $M(C)$.
 A corner of a $C^*$-algebra (resp.\ $W^*$-algebra) is \emph{full} (resp.\ $w^*$-full) if the closed (resp.\ $w^*$-closed) ideal it generates is all of $C$.
+One direction of Theorem~\ref{Me full corns} is proved using an important construction called the \emph{linking algebra}, and we prove our analogue with the obvious $\bw$-version of the linking algebra.

-Part (1) of Theorem \ref{BGRSIT} is the incredible Brown-Green-Rieffel stable isomorphism theorem.
+Part (1) of Theorem~\ref{BGRSIT} is the incredible Brown-Green-Rieffel stable isomorphism theorem.
 A $C^*$-algebra is $\sigma$-unital if and only if it has a sequential contractive approximate identity, so in particular every separable $C^*$-algebra is $\sigma$-unital.
-There are examples of pairs of $C^*$-algebras that are strongly $C^*$-Morita equivalent but not stably isomorphic---the easiest example is $\mathbb C$ and $\mathbb K(\Hil)$ for non-separable $\Hil$ (and see \cite[II.7.6.10]{Bl} for mention of a fancier and probably more satisfying example).
-Note the interesting fact that in Theorem \ref{BGRSIT} (2), there are no restrictions on the $W^*$-algebras involved. \end{note}
+There are examples of pairs of $C^*$-algebras that are strongly $C^*$-Morita equivalent but not stably isomorphic---the easiest example is $\mathbb C$ and $\mathbb K(\Hil)$ for non-separable $\Hil$ (see \cite[II.7.6.10]{Bl} for mention of a fancier and probably more satisfying example).
+Note the interesting fact that in Theorem~\ref{BGRSIT} (2), there are no restrictions on the $W^*$-algebras involved. \end{note}